mariadudasn/TCC_GEENFY/README.md

 				</ul>
 			</li>
 		</br>
-   			<li><b>auth_group:</b>
+   			<li align="justify"><b>auth_group:</b>
 				<ul>
 					<li>To organize users, the system uses groups.
 For example, one group may be for administrators and another for regular users.
 This simplifies permission management within the system.</li>
 				</ul>
 			</li>
 				</br>
-			<li><b>auth_user_groups:</b>
+			<li align="justify"><b>auth_user_groups:</b>
 				<ul>
-					<li>Since a user can belong to multiple groups (e.g., "Administrator" and "Manager"), this table connects users to their respective groups.
+					<li align="justify">Since a user can belong to multiple groups (e.g., "Administrator" and "Manager"), this table connects users to their respective groups.
 This allows the system to easily verify which group a user belongs to and control what they can or cannot do within the platform.</li>
 				</ul>
 			</li>
 		</ul>
 </br>
   <b>System-Specific Tables</b>
   </br></br>
-	<p>These tables are related to specific system functionalities that users directly interact with, such as file management, registrations, and classes.</p>
+	<p align="justify">These tables are related to specific system functionalities that users directly interact with, such as file management, registrations, and classes.</p>
   	<ul>
 		<li><b>geenfy_usuario:</b>
 			<ul>
-				<li>Stores login information for external systems.
+				<li align="justify">Stores login information for external systems.
 This is useful if the system needs to access other platforms (e.g., third-party systems) by securely storing credentials like login and password.</li>
 			</ul>
 		</li>
 	</br>
 		<li><b>geenfy_cadastro and geenfy_cadastro_info:</b>
 			<ul>
-				<li>Store data for visual registration on the site, including titles and images. geenfy_cadastro can serve as the main display for a registration section, while geenfy_cadastro_info complements this section with additional images or visual details.</li>
+				<li align="justify">Store data for visual registration on the site, including titles and images. geenfy_cadastro can serve as the main display for a registration section, while geenfy_cadastro_info complements this section with additional images or visual details.</li>
 			</ul>
 		</li>
 			</br>
 		<li><b>geenfy_funcionario:</b>
 			<ul>
-				<li>Stores titles and images related to the employee page for a team listing section on the site.</li>
+				<li align="justify">Stores titles and images related to the employee page for a team listing section on the site.</li>
 			</ul>
 		</li>
 			</br>